aadityaa-dava/UMBC-DATA606-Capstone/app/README.md

 # Application

-This folder is intended for application-related work connected to the capstone project.
+This folder contains files related to the application part of the project.

-If the project includes a dashboard, visualization or interactive tool, the relevant code and files will be stored here.
+It may include scripts or code used to run or demonstrate the project.